The condition number of join decompositions: Introduction

 where $\vect{p}=\Phi(\tuple{p})$ and $\Phi_{\tuple{p}}^{-1}(\vect{p}) = \tuple{p}$.
 Because $\vect{p}$ is implicitly given by $\tuple{p}$, we omit $\vect{p}$ in the notation \refeqn{eqn_local_cond} and in the following we simply write $\kappa(\tuple{p})$ instead.

-This local condition number captures $\tuple{p}$'s sensitivity to structured perturbations of $\vect{p} = \Phi(\tuple{p})$.
+This local condition number captures $\tuple{p}$'s sensitivity to structured perturbations\footnote{By a structured perturbation of $\vect{p}$ we mean that the perturbation is such that $\widetilde{\vect{p}}$ is still a point in the join.} of $\vect{p} = \Phi(\tuple{p})$.
 In applications where the components of $\tuple{p} = (p_1,\ldots,p_r)$ have an interpretation, this condition number is naturally of interest because it bounds the perturbations to the $p_i$'s in the given join decomposition $\tuple{p}$.
 Moreover, \refeqn{eqn_local_cond} obeys the infamous rule of thumb of classic numerical analysis:

 for all $\vect{w}$ in a small neighborhood of $\Phi(\tuple{p})$.
 Recall that this rule is one of the main applications of condition numbers in data analysis applications where one usually seeks to estimate the forward error based only on computable information \cite{Higham1996,Wilkinson1963}.